MohitShridhar/genima/model-card.md

 ### Overview
-- Developed by Shridhar et al. at the Dyson Robot Learning Lab.
-Genima is an end-to-end behavior cloning agent that fine-tunes Stable Diffusion to draw joint-actions on observations.
+- Developed by Shridhar et al. Genima is an end-to-end behavior cloning agent that fine-tunes Stable Diffusion to draw joint-actions on observations.
 An ACT-based controller is trained from scratch to map target images into a sequence of joint-actions.
 - Architecture: Stable Diffusion uses UNet.
 ACT uses ResNet-18 vision encoders and Transformer action decoders.
 - Stable Diffusion is fine-tuned to draw joint-actions for tabletop manipulation tasks.
 ACT is trained with joint targets and random backgrounds.